pranabp-bit/debuggerpp/README.md

 This component is for generating a subgraph containing all statements that have been executed and their direct dependencies in a debugging session.
 The subgraph is dynamically generated as the user steps over each line in the slice.

 ## 5. Testing
+For the unit tests, run `./gradlew test` in the project root directory.
+The unit tests for `SubGraphBuilder` cannot be run in parallel because they all need to read from the same dot file, we must run them separately.

+For the integration test, open the Debugger++ repository in IntelliJ IDEA, and make sure you build Gradle correctly.
+Next, open the test repository by running the `runIdeForUiTest` command.
+Finally, visit `src/test/java/team57/debuggerpp/dbgcontroller/pages/UITest.java` to run the test.

 ## 6. Authors and acknowledgment
 This project was developed by Arya Subramanyam, Juntong Luo, Jane Shi and Robin Lai for the ReSeSS Research Lab.